elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-09-15-cs3103-lecture-6-wireless-lan.md

 ![CS3103-6-14.PNG]({{site.baseurl}}/img/CS3103-6-14.PNG)

 Why cant C send data to D?
-C can send to D because the area is free but it will erronously think that it cannot send because of the recived RTS
+C can send to D because the area is free but it will erronously think that it cannot send because of the received RTS
 - Waste the channel capacity

-> What if C sends an RTS immediaately after timeout for CTS from B and no data in channel?
+> What if C sends an RTS immediately after timeout for CTS from B and no data in channel?
 > - C will send and it will collide with A's data
 > - From C point, it is getting CTF from D and recieving data from A..
 > - However, it will not affect A ability to send to B